ibm-cloud-docs/hardware-firewall-shared/view_firewalls.md

 **Individually Protected Servers** indicates that one or more servers is utilizing a Hardware Firewall and that there is not a Hardware Firewall (Dedicated), FortiGate Security Appliance, or Network Gateway in place.
 VLAN firewalls and network gateways are not able to be placed on a VLAN that has individually protected servers.

-**Firewall-vlanXXXX.networklayer.com** indicates that there is a Hardware Firewall (Dedicated) or FortiGate Security Appliance in place.
+**Firewall-vlanXXXX.networklayer** indicates that there is a Hardware Firewall (Dedicated) or FortiGate Security Appliance in place.
 Only one VLAN firewall or Network Gateway can be associated with a VLAN, but a server can be protected on the public VLAN by a VLAN firewall and associated on the private network with a Network Gateway.

 **GatewayName** indicates the VLAN is associated with that Network Gateway.